newrelic-experimental/newrelic-java-sap-bi/Logs/MessageLogConfig.md

 The configuration file contains five different JSON configuration items.
 Some of the configuration item names end with _all.
 These represent items which can produce multiple items.
 They are followed in the configuration file by the fields that it can produce.
 If the _all item is set to true then the other items are ignored and all of them are reported.
 To only report selected items, set the _all item to false and set the items you want to true.
 For example, there are to and from for both Party and Service available for messages.
 Both have both a name and a type associated with them.
 If _all is set to true then both the name and the type will be written to the log.
 To only write the name, set _all to false and name to true.
 The five different types of configurations are: MessageStatus, ErrorCode, Message, TransportableMessage and QueueMessage.
 Each of these has a JSON Object associated with it that ends with -Config.
 #### Note ####
 If the value of the item is not defined (null) or empty (zero length string), it will not be written to the log.
+**Note that a template of saploggingconfig.json is included in this directory.**

 ### MessageStatus ###
 status - set to true to write message status to the log for all messages.
 Default value is true